Skip to primary navigation Skip to content Skip to footer

 a large balloon in the sky

-1. Temecula’s Unique Name
+1. Unique Name

-Temecula gets its name from the Luiseño or Payómkawichum word Teméeku (The-MEH-too), meaning “sun place.”
+It gets its name from the Luiseño or Payómkawichum word Teméeku (The-MEH-too), meaning “sun place.”
 If you’ve ever been to this area of California, the name won’t surprise you.
 Interestingly enough, the name of this area originates in a Luiseño story detailing the origins of the world.
 In this story, the world’s origin is a place called “Éxva Teméeku,” a place where the sun and the sand meet.
-Some claim Temecula is the only place in California to keep its Indigenous name.
+Some claim this town is the only place in California to keep its Indigenous name.
 However, this is somewhat debated.

 2. A Great Place to Live

-Ancestors of the Luiseño have been living in the Temecula Valley as far back as 900 CE.
-Thanks to the rich farmland and fantastic weather, humans have found this area a great place to live for centuries.
-While “Luiseño” is a common name for the tribes who lived in this area and shared a language, several groups of Native Americans made the Temecula Valley their home.
-Luiseño had lived in Temecula for over 800 years before Father Juan Norberto de Santiago first arrived to set up a Mission in 1797.
-While Santiago eventually returned to Mexico, his records of the Temecula area still survive.
+While “Luiseño” is a common name for the tribes who lived in this area and shared a language, several groups of Native Americans made the valley their home.
+Luiseño had lived in this town for over800 years before Father Juan Norberto de Santiago first arrived to set up a Mission in 1797.
+While Santiago eventually returned to Mexico, his records in this area still survive.

 3. Lost History

 The San Francisco earthquake of 1906 caused a fire that destroyed many of the records we had of early Temecula.
 As a result, the area’s history surrounding the early 1800s is scarce or completely gone due to this fire.
-While this earthquake was not centered in Temecula, it did leave over 400,000 people homeless and led to the destruction of many historical documents.
+While this earthquake was not centered in the place, it did leave over 400,000 people homeless and led to the destruction of many historical documents.

 4. Desperados and Stagecoach Robberies

 Who doesn’t love a good western drama?
-Early in Temecula’s history, it was plagued by desperados and robberies.
+Early in history, it was plagued by desperados and robberies.
 Juan Flores was a gang member responsible for the murder of a San Juan Capistrano shopkeeper.
 This led to the greatest manhunt in California and Flores’ eventual capture.
-Thankfully, the days of stagecoach robberies and roaming outlaws are far in the past, as Temecula has moved well into the modern age.
+Thankfully, the days of stagecoach robberies and roaming outlaws are far in the past, as the town has moved well into the modern age.
 However, there is still an air of that Old West romanticism in the area, shown in some historic architecture.

 5. Nothing Stops the Temecula Mail

-Temecula was home to the second post office in all of California.
-This post office was opened in 1859 and connected Temecula to the rest of the world via the mail, which came in on stagecoach and eventually trained.
+It was home to the second post office in all of California.
+This post office was opened in 1859 and connected to the rest of the world via the mail, which came in on stagecoach and eventually trained.
 While the post office is a historic milestone, its location is far from set in stone.
-Some estimate the city moved up the Temecula post office 7 or 8 times in its lifetime.
+Some estimate the city moved up the post office 7 or 8 times in its lifetime.

 6. Big Ranch, Big Dreams